fafusha/dice/README.md

 # Introductiction
 This is an anlysis of a Cee-lo dice game.

-There are many different dice games
+There are many different dice games.

 # About Cee-lo
   Cee-lo is a gambling game played with three six-sided